• REVERSE MORTGAGE INFO

 If I choose a term loan for my reverse mortgage, I will not be able to remain in my home once the term is over.

 FALSE.
-If you decide you need more monthly proceeds than the typical HECM and choose a term loan, say for 10 or 15 years, once the term ends, you do NOT have to vacate your home.
-Even though you will no longer receive monthly proceeds and your line of credit will end, you can remain in your home.
+If you decide you need more monthly proceeds than the typical HECM and choose a term loan for your HECM, for example 10 or 15 years, once the term ends, you do NOT have to vacate the premises.
+Even though you will no longer receive monthly proceeds and your line of credit will end, you can remain in your home and no repayment is required until you refinance or no longer occupy the property as your primary residence.

 My heirs will be personally responsible for my debt.